Yellow Curry Paste

 This fragrant and savory yellow curry paste is the perfect base for all your homemade curries!
 It's versatile, flavorful and SO much better than all those store-bought curry pastes and powders you've been using all this while.

-Best of all, it's adaptable for those with dietary restrictions, and is really easy to batch make too- just like my Thai seasoning mix.
+Best of all, it's adaptable for those with dietary restrictions, and is really easy to batch make too- just like my homemade garam masala.

 I've been on a mission to make healthier, preservative-free homemade versions of my favorite seasonings, spices and sauces, and my kitchen is busy with lots of experiments every single day.